rclone/rclone/docs/content/docs.md

 This can be useful for tracking down problems with syncs in combination with the `-v` flag.

+### --low-level-retries NUMBER ###

+This controls the number of low level retries rclone does.

+A low level retry is used to retry a failing operation - typically one HTTP request.
+This might be uploading a chunk of a big file for example.
+You will see low level retries in the log with the `-v` flag.

+This shouldn't need to be changed from the default in normal operations, however if you get a lot of low level retries you may wish to reduce the value so rclone moves on to a high level retry (see the `--retries` flag) quicker.

+Disable low level retries with `--low-level-retries 1`.

 ### --modify-window=TIME ###

 When checking whether a file has been modified, this is the maximum